danielrosehill/Weird-AI-Bots/README.md

 This is simply a collection of system prompts.
 I like to capture system prompts using speech to text.
 And I'm pretty bad about fixing up typos.
 So it's worth having a proofread if any of these sounds like fun.
 If contextual data is required, I'll make a note of it.

+## Censorship Etc

+Quite a few of these models are intended tongue in cheek and making light of the AI fervor.
+It's likely, however, that many of these configurations will run into refusals from platforms, so you might need to be careful in choosing the right model

 ## Author

 Daniel Rosehill